What Is a DBA?

 2. You Want to Operate Under a Name That isn’t on Incorporation Documents

 Corporations (S-corps and C-corps) and limited liability companies (LLCs) are not legally required to file a DBA.
-They have the option to do so, however, if they want to do business under a new name.
+However, they have the option to do so if they want to do business under a new name.

-The most common example is when a business wants to enter another area that isn’t reflected by the current, legal name of the business.
-A DBA prevents the corporation or LLC from having to form an entirely new business entity just to sell new products or services under a different name.
-A sporting goods business, for example, might want to use a different name to advertise its upcoming line of outdoor gear.
-Thanks to a DBA, the business does not have to file the paperwork to register an additional LLC or corporation.
+The most common example is when a business wants to enter another area that isn’t reflected by its current legal name.
+A DBA prevents the corporation or LLC from forming an entirely new business entity to sell new products or services under a different name.
+A sporting goods business, for example, might want to use a different name for advertising its upcoming line of outdoor gear.
+Thanks to a DBA, the company does not have to file the paperwork to register an additional LLC or corporation.

 Registering as an LLC or corporation protects the owner’s personal assets in the event of a lawsuit.
 But if an LLC or corporation operates a business under a name that isn’t on its incorporation documents and hasn’t filed for a DBA, those protections will be useless.

-It’s important to remember, however, that a DBA does not provide legal protection on its own because it does not create a separate business entity.
-If you’re a sole proprietor with a DBA, your personal assets would not be protected from being seized following a lawsuit.
+However, it’s important to remember that a DBA does not provide legal protection on its own because it does not create a separate business entity.
+If you’re a sole proprietor with a DBA, your personal assets would not be protected following a lawsuit.

 3. You Want to Operate Multiple Businesses

-A common goal for small businesses is to eventually operate a number of physical stores or websites with different names.
-With A DBA, you don’t have to form a new business entity (another LLC, another sole proprietorship, etc.) every time you open a new store or a launch a website with new products or services.
-Each time you expand in this fashion, you just have to register a separate DBA name.
+A common goal for small businesses is to operate several physical stores or websites with different names.
+With A DBA, you don’t have to form a new business entity (another LLC, another sole proprietorship, etc.) every time you open a new store or launch a website with new products or services.
+Each time you expand in this fashion, you have to register a separate DBA name.

 4. You’re Not Sure Your New Business Will Work

 Filing a DBA is much less expensive than incorporating a new business.
-This is why some people file a DBA instead of incorporating when they want to test out their latest idea.
-Incorporating a business that doesn’t work out is a major waste of money.
+This is why some people file a DBA instead of incorporating them to test out their latest idea.
+Incorporating a company that doesn’t work out is a significant waste of money.

 The first step to registering a DBA is to check if any other local businesses have names that are similar to yours.
 Names of all small businesses within your jurisdiction are likely available in an online database.
 A simple Google search for your business name wouldn’t hurt as well.
 Also, your DBA name cannot have a corporate-sounding ending like “Inc.” or “Corp,” since it suggests that your business is a corporation.

 Every state, county, and city has its own DBA requirements for different types of businesses.
 If the requirements you see online aren’t clear, call your county clerk’s office to get a better explanation.
-Expect to fill out a moderate amount of paperwork and pay a fee that can range anywhere from $10 to $100.
+Expect to fill out a moderate amount of paperwork and pay a fee ranging anywhere from $10 to $100.
 You’ll probably have to go to your county clerk’s office or state government’s office to file your paperwork.
-Owners of corporations or LLCs may have to prove good financial standing in order to gain DBA approval.
+Owners of corporations or LLCs may have to prove good financial standing to gain DBA approval.

 Once your DBA has been filed, you may not learn whether or not you’ve been approved for several weeks.
 For this reason, it is often recommended to file a DBA at least one to three months before you plan on using your new name.
-The name registration is good for a certain period of time, which depends on your state.
-Many states reportedly require you to renew your DBA after five years or else the name expires.
+The name registration is good for a specified period, which depends on your state.
+Many states reportedly require you to renew your DBA after five years, or else the name expires.

 Make Your DBA a Good One

 Since this process can get quite tedious, it’s best to make it worth your while.
-So, when kicking around DBA names, choose strategically because the right name can have a major impact on your future.
-You could even say that a primary reason this process exists is because such powerful tools for success should not be available for free.
-This is your opportunity to acquire a significant competitive advantages.
-Do yourself a huge favor and take it seriously.
+So, when kicking around DBA names, choose strategically because the right name can have a significant impact on your future.
+You could even say that a primary reason this process exists is that such powerful tools for success should not be available for free.
+This is your opportunity to acquire a significant competitive advantage.
+Please do yourself a huge favor and take it seriously.